Genetics Reveal Surprising Link Between Your Brain and Dietary Choices

 This discovery points towards a genetic influence on how well vegetarians can draw essential fats from plant-based foods.

-As a journalist with years of experience covering health and science, I’ve seen time and time again how can influence various aspects of our lives.
+As a journalist with years of experience covering health and science, I’ve seen time and time again how genetics can influence various aspects of our lives.

 This study is a prime example of that, showing how our genes might even dictate our food preferences.